But, yet… my body is still toxic!

 - Sweat and oils through your skin and integumentary system

-Here’s five easy ways to naturally detoxify your system without losing your ability to live healthfully and happily while you’re here visiting this planet.
+Here’s five easy ways to naturally detoxify your system without losing your ability to live healthfully and happily while you’re on the planet.

 - Breathe Fresh Air – Get outside, no matter what the weather is, and walk around the trees, shrubs or plants.
 Trees give us oxygen and we give them carbon dioxide – it’s a symbiotic relationship.
-Breathing the air around trees, shrubs and plants helps your body cleanse.
+Breathing air around trees, shrubs and plants can help your body naturally cleanse.
 And, if you’re feeling groovy, hug a tree!
 It’ll benefit both you and the tree.

 - Daily Exercise – Take a daily walk to stimulate peristaltic muscle contraction in your intestines to help move your bowels.
 If your bowels are not moving on a daily basis, purchase Yellow Dock; an herb that can get your bowels moving without compromising digestive health the way a laxative sometimes can.

 - Improve Digestion – Eat bitter foods and herbs to help enhance digestion, and eat probiotic-rich foods like kefir, sauerkraut, yogurt and kimchi on a daily basis to keep intestinal flora flourishing.
-Be careful with probiotic supplements, many of them contain fruit sugars that feed bad bacteria.
+Be careful with using probiotic supplements, it may be too much bacteria for your body to handle at one time.

 - Stimulate Your Skin – A daily dry-brush routine or regular massages (2-4x per month) can help move your lymphatic fluids and keep your immunity and cardiovascular system flowing.